elyra-ai/elyra/docs/source/user_guide/pipelines.md

    ![Pipeline editor links in launcher](../images/user_guide/pipelines/editor-links.png)

 1. Define pipeline properties.
 Pipeline properties include a description and default values for node properties.

+   ![Pipeline properties](../images/user_guide/pipelines/pipeline-properties.png)

-The specified values can be overridden by node properties.
+   Many pipeline properties values can be overridden by node properties.
 For example, if you set a pipeline default value for `runtime image` to `my-org/my-container-image`, all generic nodes would use this image.
 To use a different container image `my-org/my-other-container-image` in one of the generic nodes, set the property to a different value in that node.

-   ![Pipeline properties](../images/user_guide/pipelines/pipeline-properties.png)

    Note: Support for pipeline properties varies by release.